vic/typhon/README.md

 - Have a script to use Python compiler module and let it produce a sexp made of Ruby literals.

+  DONE.

+  bin/pyparse.py takes a Python script and outputs the AST as an array of ruby literals.
+The table of nodes and its attributes are read from bin/node.py.
+The output is just a sexp.

 - Read this sexp from Ruby and build an AST in Ruby land.

+  DONE.

+  rbx/ast/node.rb Typhon::AST.from_sexp takes the sexp and just creates a tree of Python AST nodes in Ruby land.
+The table of nodes is the same pyparse.py uses, bin/node.py

 - Write the Typhon compiler in Ruby, taking advantage of Rubinius' compiler infrastructure.

+  IN PROGRESS.

+  We have Rubinius compiler stages at rbx/compiler/stages.rb Currently the parsing stage simply uses pyparse.py and evals the resulting sexp to later convert it to actual AST node instances.

 - Have the Typhon compiler produce Rubinius bytecode.